ujjujjuj/blog/content/_index.md

 # Blog

-blogs about random tech stuff. will add new posts every fortnight (heh).
+blogs about random tech stuff. will probably add new posts every fortnight (heh).